typedb/dependencies/library/rocksdbjni/README.md

 (!) **Important** - When upgrading RocksDB JNI, remember to also update the version specified in `library/maven/artifacts.bzl`.

-## The manual RocksDB JNI build process
+## Building Manually

-For reference, the steps to build RocksDB JNI manually are listed here, but `assemble_maven` does all these steps automatically.
+For reference, the steps to build RocksDB JNI manually are listed here, but `assemble-maven-mac` does all these steps automatically.
 The official documentation for compiling RocksDB JNI can be found in RocksDB's [GitHub wiki page](https://github.com/facebook/rocksdb/wiki/RocksJava-Basics).

 1. Clone the [RocksDB repository from GitHub](https://github.com/facebook/rocksdb).